 As for conflict minerals, we investigate using the Conflict Minerals Reporting Template(CMRT) and Extended Minerals Reporting Template (EMRT) published by the Responsible Minerals Initiative (RMI) as research tools.

-Regarding compliance with the Subcontract Act, since August 2022, 611 managers and related staff throughout the company, including procurement departments, have taken part in Proper Trade Training: Subcontract Act Basics, an online training course run by METI.
+Regarding compliance with the Subcontract Act, continuing from the previous fiscal year, 567 managers and related staff throughout the company, including procurement departments, have completed the Proper Trade Training: Subcontract Act Basics online course run by METI.

 Going forward, we will continue to deepen communication with suppliers, ask them to improve on any issues that have emerged, and provide support to help them resolve such issues as part of our commitment to responsible and sustainable procurement.